Edith Elkind and Dmitrii Pasechnik Join Northwestern Computer Science

 He served as a Sage Mathematical Software System mentor for Google’s Summer of Code, a global, online mentoring program focused on introducing new contributors to open source software development.
 He was a project mentor from 2012-18 and in 2023 and worked in a mentor and administrative capacity from 2018-20.

-“I am really excited that Dima will join us, greatly enriching the department’s culture and research strengths in mathematical optimization and discrete mathematics,” Khuller said.
-“Dima can contribute greatly to our growth in computer science and bring much needed expertise in research in combinatorics.”
+“I am really excited that Dima joined us, greatly enriching the department’s culture and research strengths in mathematical optimization and discrete mathematics,” Khuller said.
+“Dima will contribute greatly to our growth in computer science and bring much needed expertise in research in combinatorics.”

 Pasechnik earned a PhD with distinction in mathematics from the University of Western Australia in 1996 and a diploma in computer science from Moscow National University of Science and Technology in 1989.
 He has held multiple positions at the University of Oxford since 2013, including senior research fellow and stipendiary lecturer in mathematics at Pembroke College.
 He also served as a research software engineer for the Department of Computer Science at the University of St. Andrews in Scotland (2019-20) and assistant professor of mathematical sciences at Nanyang Technological University in Singapore (2006-13).